modularity/logicapps-labs/samples/ai-loan-agent-sample/README.md

 .\deploy.ps1 -APIMServiceName "existing-apim-service"
 ```

-### Step 2: Configure Microsoft 365 (During Deployment)
+### Step 2: Create Microsoft Form (During Deployment)

 *⏰ Complete this step WHILE Step 1 is running to maximize efficiency*

-#### 2.1 Create Microsoft Forms

-**🔗 Workflow Dependency**: *Form triggers the AI Loan Agent workflow* - The workflow starts immediately reviewing the loan application once someone submits this form.
+**🔗 Workflow Dependency**: The AI Loan Agent workflow is triggered when a loan application is submitted through a Microsoft Form.
+In this step, you will create the form and save its `Form ID` for use in a later step after the core infrastructure has been deployed.

 1. **Visit Microsoft Forms**: Go to [https://forms.microsoft.com/Pages/DesignPagev2.aspx](https://forms.microsoft.com/Pages/DesignPagev2.aspx)

-2. **Import the Form**:
+2.  **Import or Create the Form**:

-   **If you have existing forms** (Quick Import option available):
+    **Option A: Import from File (Recommended)**
-   - Click "Quick import" at the top of the page
+    - If you see a "Quick import" option, click it.
-   - Select the `Vehicle-Loan-Application-Form-Import.docx` file (located in the `ai-loan-agent-sample` folder)
+    - Select the `Vehicle-Loan-Application-Form-Import.docx` file from the `ai-loan-agent-sample` folder.
-   - Confirm the form type when prompted

-   **If this is your first time using Microsoft Forms** (no Quick Import option):
-   - Click "New Form" to create a blank form
+    - This will automatically create the form with the required fields.

+    **Option B: Create Manually**
+    - If you don't have the "Quick import" option, click "New Form".
-   - You'll need to manually create the form fields using the template in `FORM-FIELDS-TEMPLATE.md` as a guide
+    - Manually add the fields as specified in `FORM-FIELDS-TEMPLATE.md`.
-   - Alternatively, try uploading the `Vehicle-Loan-Application-Form-Import.docx` file through "Upload from file" if available

-3. **Review Form**: Once the form is created/imported, review all fields and make any necessary adjustments (change field types as needed)
+3.  **Review and Validate the Form**:
+    - **This is a critical step.** The imported or created form must contain **14 specific fields** for the `LoanApprovalAgent` workflow to function correctly.
+    - The form should have:
+        - **12 Text input fields** for applicant and loan details.
+        - **1 Multiple-choice question** for loan purpose.
+        - **1 Closing statement** (informational text).
+    - Carefully compare your form against the structure outlined in `FORM-FIELDS-TEMPLATE.md`.
+Ensure all fields are present and that their types (e.g., Text, Choice) are correct.
+The data from these fields is expected by the Logic App workflow you will deploy later.

-4. **Get Form URL**:
+4.  **Get and Save the Form ID**:
-   - Click "Collect responses"
-   - Select "Copy link" to obtain the form URL
-   - The URL will include the Form ID that you'll need for the workflow configuration
-5. **Save Form ID**: Extract the ID from the URL format: `https://forms.microsoft.com/Pages/ResponsePage.aspx?id=[FORM_ID]`
-6. **Configure Workflow Trigger**: You'll need to update the Logic App workflow trigger with this Form ID
-   - **Location**: `LogicApps/LoanApprovalAgent/workflow.json`
-   - **What to update**: Replace the placeholder Form ID in the Microsoft Forms trigger
-   - **When**: Before deploying the workflow (Step 7)

-**⚠️ Important**: The workflow trigger is currently configured with a placeholder Form ID.
-You must update it with your actual Form ID before deployment, or the workflow won't receive form submissions.

-**⚠️ Note**: After import/creation, you may need to adjust field types (Date, Number, Choice) and add dropdown options for Vehicle Make as described in `FORM-FIELDS-TEMPLATE.md`.
+    - Click **Collect responses** at the top of your form.
+    - Copy the sharing link.
+The URL will have a format like: `https://forms.microsoft.com/Pages/ResponsePage.aspx?id=[YOUR_FORM_ID]`
+    - **Save the `Form ID` part of the URL.** You will need this ID in a post-deployment step to connect your Logic App to this form.

 #### 2.2 Connect Workflow to Teams Channel